Dr. Tetyana's Perspective

 Second, by the time Moderna's vaccine could become available, a significant percentage of the population might have already had an asymptomatic or mild infection with the SARS-CoV-2 virus, which was not diagnosed.
 A recent study showed that 70% of those who had COVID-19 and even 20% of those who were not known to be exposed, had CD8 T-cells that recognized SARS-CoV-2-specific epitopes.

-CD8 T-cells are known as T killer cells.
+CD8 T-cells are known as killer T cells.
 When reactivated by antigen re-exposure, they are capable of rapidly killing the cells that harbor that antigen.
-Getting the mRNA vaccine without knowing one's history of a prior SARS-CoV-2 infection (especially when asymptomatic or undiagnosed), and without screening out those with pre-existing SARS-CoV-2-specific CD8 T-cells, is of grave concern.
+Getting an mRNA vaccine without knowing one's history of a prior SARS-CoV-2 infection (especially when asymptomatic or undiagnosed), and without screening out those with pre-existing SARS-CoV-2-specific CD8 T-cells, is of grave concern.

 Why?
-Because after being injected, the mRNA vaccine is incorporated into muscle cells, and some of it diffuses and gets into distant tissues and organs, such as bone marrow, spleen, liver, and even testes, as found in this mouse study, using a never-licensed influenza mRNA vaccine candidate.
+Because after being injected, an mRNA vaccine is incorporated into muscle cells, and some of it diffuses and gets into distant tissues and organs, such as the bone marrow, spleen, liver, and even testes, as found in this mouse study, using a never-licensed influenza mRNA vaccine candidate.

 Last, but not least, mRNA vaccine technology is known to generate waning antibody responses in the long term.
 For example, a study of another never-licensed rabies mRNA vaccine candidate showed that “after the initial vaccinations, 17 out of 21 participants had titers of 0.5 IU/mL or more 4 weeks after priming, but 1 year later, only two of the 14 who returned still had detectable antibodies, and neither had a titer of 0.5 IU/mL or more.”